 As you approach your due date, you may find that your exercise routine needs to be modified even more to accommodate the growth and weight of your baby and the impact on, among other things, your balance, bladder, and energy.

 Benefits of prenatal exercise

-During pregnancy, your body goes through many musculo-skeletal changes.
-As your breasts and uterus enlarge, the weight in front of your body pulls the shoulders forward.
-To adjust for changes in your center of gravity, the lower back curves more deeply inward to keep you balanced.
-Pregnancy hormones cause the joints to loosen up due to the stretching of ligaments.
-These changes can cause strain, injury, and discomfort; however, stretching and strengthening exercises can aid in preventing and managing some of these changes.
+During pregnancy, your body goes through many musculo-skeletal changes.11 As your breasts and uterus enlarge, the weight in front of your body pulls the shoulders forward.
+To adjust for changes in your center of gravity, the lower back curves more deeply inward to keep you balanced.11 Additionally, pregnancy hormones cause your ligaments (the parts of the body that support our joints) to relax and stretch.2,4

 Warm up and cool down stretches are helpful